joshokodo/JetsProject/README.md

 ### Lessons Learned

-The use of TDD and a finished UML would have sped up the process and I might have been able to finish the extra feature sooner.
-Work in progress with plans for finishing it for practice.
+The use of TDD and a finished UML would have sped up the process and I might have been able to add extra features.